naimazhusupova/Project-Dashboard-Covid/README.md

 ## Dataset Source

-For this dashboard we use Streamlit for the vizualization based on a dataset [COVID-19 Dataset by Our World in Data](https://github.com/owid/covid-19-data/blob/master/public/data/README.md)
+For this dashboard we use Streamlit for the vizualization based on the dataset [COVID-19 Dataset by Our World in Data](https://github.com/owid/covid-19-data/blob/master/public/data/README.md), which is a collection of the COVID-19 data maintained by 'Our World in Data' team.

 ## Interaction and Visualization